 How to Jump Start a Car

-In all likelihood, your battery has died, preventing your engine from starting.
-But before you dig out and untangle those dusty jumper cables, you can do a test to see if the problem is simply a dead battery or if you have a more serious issue on your hands.
+Car batteries die due to a variety of reasons, preventing your engine from starting.
+But before you dig out and untangle those car jumper cables, you can do a test to see if the problem is simply a dead battery or if you have a more serious issue on your hands.

 However, if you don’t hear anything when you turn the key, celebrate your situation’s silver lining!
-Your battery has died, but fortunately, it’s likely that you only need a jump start to get back on the road again.
+Your battery has died, and it’s likely that you can start your car using jumper cables.

-- If you’re using the help of a second car to start yours, connect the other end of the red positive cable to the positive terminal on the other car’s good battery.
+- If you’re using the help of a second car to start yours, connect the other end of the red/positive cable to the positive terminal on the other car’s good battery.
 If you’re using a jump-starter battery, be sure that the red cable is connected properly to the device.

-- Start the good car, and allow it to run for 2 to 3 minutes before attempting to start the dead car.
+- Start the good car and allow it to run for 2 to 3 minutes before attempting to start the dead car.
 This will allow a charge to build in the dead battery.

-- Once your car is running, you’ll need to disconnect it.
+Once your car is running, you’ll need to disconnect it.
 To do so, carefully remove the clamps in reverse order.
 Keep in mind that you’re dealing with live cables now, so it is very important to only touch the rubber covers on the clamp handles and to never touch the cables together or touch them to another metal surface.

 - Remove the black ground cable from your newly started car.